Insulate Britain activists glue themselves inside London courtroom

 “We’re not criminals,” said Ana Heyatawin, who glued herself to a bench at Stratford Magistrates Court.
 “We’ve been brought here because we’ve asked for insulation for our damp flats, it’s ridiculous.”

-Diana Warner, a retired GP from Bristol, was the activist in the dock Tuesday at the moment the action took place.
+Diana Warner, a retired GP from Bristol, was the activist in the dock Tuesday when the action took place, which saw journalists and members of the public gallery asked to leave the courtroom.
 She was due to enter a plea for a charge of causing public nuisance in blocking junction 14 of the M25 motorway on 27 September 2021.

 Insulate Britain said 25 activists were due to appear in court Tuesday but 12 did not show up.